-- A. market development
+- A. market penetration.

-- B. market penetration
+- B. differentiation.

-- C. target marketing
+- C. product development.

-- D. product development
+- D. market development.

-- E. mass marketing
+- E. diversification.

-Market development means trying to increase sales by selling present products in new markets.
+Feedback: Market development means trying to increase sales by selling present products in new markets.
 This may involve searching for new uses for a product, advertising in different media to reach new target customers, or adding channels of distribution or new stores in new areas, including overseas.